rajansawhney/homework-week6/README.md

 If your code did not pass, revise your code and submit(commit) your changes again.

-Make sure you have your final submission is in before the deadline has passed.
+Make sure you have your final submission in before the deadline has passed.

 You will not be able to submit changes after the deadline has passed.